 Talent placing cup into tube

+Note: Scene 5.6.2 was cut halfway.
+But we decided not to retake.
+The capture board of the video taken of the continuation is marked scene 5.6.2 cont.

-Add 2 milliliters of translation buffer to the dialysis cup [1] and use a 1000-microliter pipette to layer 500 microliters of freshly prepared translation reaction mixture under the translation buffer in the cup for a 24-hour incubation at 15 degrees Celsius [2].
+Add 2 milliliters of translation buffer to the dialysis cup [1].
+Take 500 microliters of translation reaction mixture.
+Slowly and gently inject the mixture into the translation buffer in the cup [2-TEXT].
+Incubate the reactions for a 24-hour at 15 degrees Celsius [3].

 Talent adding buffer to cup Videographer: Important step

-Reaction mixture being layered under cup Videographer: Important step
+Reaction mixture being layered under cup TEXT: Caution: Do not disturb the layer of translation reaction mixture by pipetting.

+5.7.3 Added scene: Talent put the tubes into a incubator.

-The next day, thoroughly mix the reaction in the dialysis cup by pipetting [1] and transfer the crude proteoliposome suspensions to new, flat-bottomed 1.5-milliliter tubes [2].
+The next day, thoroughly mix the reaction in the dialysis cup by pipetting [1] and transfer the crude proteoliposome suspensions to new tubes [2].

 Talent mixing reaction in one cup